 Hotels in the Florida Keys tend to be expensive.
 If you are trying to visit the Florida Keys on a budget, I recommend choosing an Airbnb in a central location to spend your week.
 I stayed in an Airbnb on Cudjoe Key and was really impressed with the amenities.
 The downside is that the Florida Keys are so spread out, so you’ll be doing a ton of driving.

 If you want to save on driving times and stay at different places throughout the week, I will recommend a couple of different hotels for each day of the trip!

-- Download the Gypsy Guides app for an audio tour while you’re road tripping down the Keys.
+- Download the Guide Along app for an audio tour while you’re road tripping down the Keys.
 The app will suggest places to go and teach you about the history and geology of the islands.